YiYeHuang/NettyMessageFramework/README.md

 # NettyMeesageFramework - PostgresSQL example

 ## Intention
-A while ago, I was doing a JDBC connector project that can connec to PostgresSQL.
-This is a challenge task as there are no third party SDK for connecting to PostgresSQL DB server.
-So the implementation has to begin with raw wire protocol and nasty buffer reading.
-I very quickly running into TCP sticky packet issue.
-At that time, I was using raw Java Nio framework for this project.
+A while ago, I was doing a JDBC connector project that can connect to PostgresSQL DB.
+This is a challenge task as there were just no third party SDK for connecting to PostgresSQL DB server.
+So the implementation had to begin with raw wire protocol and nasty buffer reading.
+I was very quickly running into TCP sticky packet issue.
+At that time, Java Nio framework was used for this project.
 This repo is a simulation of PostgresSQL server/client with basic: Auth, Query and Disconnect request/response.
 But at this time, I refresh the implementation with Netty.